 This was solved through the use of a “fairness protocol”, a set of rules governing the transmission of satoshis between peers that enables trustless, atomic, and multihop payments off-chain.

-This fairness protocol is implemented as a smart contract called a “Hash Time-Locked Contract”, or HTLC, for short, that leverages the Bitcoin Script language and the Bitcoin blockchain to incentivize honest interaction between nodes.
-In this post, we’re going to understand how this contract works.
+Our fairness protocol materializes as a smart contract called the “Hash Time-Locked Contract” (HTLC).
+This contract uses the Bitcoin Script language and the Bitcoin blockchain to promote sincerity in node interactions.
+In this article, we’re set to explore the inner workings of this contract.

 Redemption – Enabling Payments